sketch-hq/SketchAPI/docs/api/Shape.md

 var Shape = require('sketch/dom').Shape
 ```

 A shape layer.
 It is an instance of [Layer](#layer) so all the methods defined there are available.
+It is shaped by its layers which have boolean operations between them.

 | Properties                                                                 |                                                                                                 |
 | -------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------- |